spatialstatisticsupna/HomCAR/README.md

 -   [**Section4.R**](https://github.com/spatialstatisticsupna/HomCAR/blob/master/Rcode/Section4.R)

-    R script to reproduce the results from Section 4 (*A practical assessment of the HomCAR distribution*) of the paper, presenting a simulation study that compares the performance of the proposed HomCAR distribution with the traditional ICAR prior
+    R script to reproduce the results from Section 4 (*A practical assessment of the HomCAR distribution*) of the paper, presenting a simulation study that compares the performance of the proposed HomCAR distribution with the traditional ICAR prior.

 # Acknowledgements